Nicky-Nie/PM591/HW2/README.md

 The best k is 5, which is 85.98209

-    c.
-Using the validation RMSE compare to the best linear regression model from homework 1.
+3. Using the validation RMSE compare to the best linear regression model from homework 1.
 Is there an improvement in prediction performance?
 Interpret your results based on the bias-variance tradeoff.
 RMSE is greater for knn method compared to the linear regression model in hw1, which does not improve the prediction performance.
 It might be caused by paying much attention to the training model and hence result in a high variance and hence perform not very well in generaliztion on the data which have never seen before(overfitting).

 <br>